Don’t get caught off guard during tax season. Here’s what you need to know about taxes and personal loans.

 - Qualified education expenses

 - Business loans.
 Very specific requirements and qualifications go into deducting business loan interest payments from your taxes.
-If you’re using the loan for business and personal reasons, then you cannot deduct the entirety of the interest payments.
+If you’re using the loan for business and personal reasons, then you cannot deduct the entirety of the interest payments — but only the percentage of those used to fund your business.

 Remember that with all things tax-related, there are exceptions.
 Be sure to double-check with your CPA before filing.